Chart Color Schemes

 Kellyville - East is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Kellyville - East's population was approximately 17,868 as of November 2025.
-This figure represents an increase of 159 people, or 0.9%, since the 2021 Census, which recorded a population of 17,709.
+Kellyville - East's population was around 17,868 as of November 2025.
+This figure reflects an increase of 159 people since the 2021 Census, which reported a population of 17,709.
 The change is inferred from the estimated resident population of 17,680 in June 2024 and an additional 131 validated new addresses since the Census date.
-This results in a population density ratio of 3,112 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 61.9% of overall population gains during recent periods, driving primary growth in the area.
+This equates to a density ratio of 3,112 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 61.9% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate lower quartile growth of national statistical areas.
-By 2041, the area is expected to grow by 566 persons based on the latest population numbers, representing an increase of 2.1% over the 17 years.
+Future population dynamics anticipate lower quartile growth, with the area expected to grow by 566 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 2.1% over the 17 years.

 Frequently Asked Questions - Population